Deterministic generation of hybrid entangled states using quantum walks: Generating hybrid entangled states using quantum walks

+In order to detail a method to evaluate $\Bar{\alpha}_1$ and $\Bar{\alpha}_2$ of the resultant lattice states, we first describe a method to evaluate the unknown coherent amplitude of any coherent state~\cite{scully1997quantum} which may also be deformed as described above.
+We consider that the amplitude, $C_j$, corresponding to the lattice state $\ket{j}$ at each lattice point $j$ is accessible (as is our case).
+To begin with let us denote by $\alpha^*$ as the parameter which characterizes a coherent state or a deformed coherent state after the quantum walk.
+One particular method to evaluate the unknown parameter $\alpha^*$ is to look at the coefficients $C_j$ (and $C_{j + 1}$) of the lattice state corresponding to each lattice point $j$ (and $j + 1$), and then evaluate

+In an ideal situation, when the resultant state matches exactly with a coherent state then the coefficients $C_j = e^{-|\alpha|^2/2}\frac{\alpha^j}{\sqrt{j}}$, where $\alpha$ is the coherent amplitude.
+In this limiting case it is then observed that in Eq.~\eqref{eq:alpha_value} $\alpha^* = \alpha$.
+However, in our case, the resultant state after the quantum walk is a deformed coherent state such that the coefficients are not exactly equal to those mentioned above.
+However, Eq.~\eqref{eq:alpha_value} yields a reliable approximation to the coherent amplitude, which we can then use to characterize the resultant lattice states.

-where $C_j = e^{-\frac{|\alpha|^2}{2}}\frac{\alpha^j}{\sqrt{j!}}$ is the coefficient corresponding to $\ket{j}$ in Eq.~\eqref{eq:coherent}.
-For an ideal coherent state, the value of $\alpha$, as calculated according to Eq.~\eqref{eq:alpha_value} is the same irrespective of the coefficients $C_j$ and $C_{j + 1}$ chosen.
-However, for the final states $\ket{\psi_0}$ and $\ket{\psi_1}$, this is not the case because of a small dispersion of probability on neighbouring lattice sites.
+For an ideal coherent state, the value of $\alpha^*$, as calculated according to Eq.~\eqref{eq:alpha_value} is the same irrespective of the coefficients $C_j$ and $C_{j + 1}$ chosen.
+However, for the final states $\ket{\psi_0}$ and $\ket{\psi_1}$, this is not the case because of a small dispersion of probability on neighboring lattice sites.
 This implies that the coherent amplitude, as calculated according to Eq.~\eqref{eq:alpha_value}, will be slightly different for different lattice points $j$.
 Taking this effect into account, we define $\alpha^j_i$ as the coherent amplitude of state $\ket{\psi_i}$ at the lattice point $j$.
-In Fig.~\ref{fig:step20b}, we plot $\alpha^j_1$ and $\alpha^j_2$ for different lattice points $j$ after $t = 20$ time steps.